-The web pages for all BBC music radio shows now include tracklistings for each episode.
+The web pages for all BBC music radio shows include tracklistings for each episode.
 Each song has a link to the corresponding Artist Page on the BBC Music website (above).
 And, crucially, the information on all those Artist Pages is taken from MusicBrainz – the world’s largest public domain music database.

-The bad news for independent artists is that if you don’t already have an artist profile on MusicBrainz, next time you’re played on BBC radio the tracklisting will either point at an empty Artist Page or – worse still – may not point at anything at all.
+The important news for independent artists is that if you don’t already have an artist profile on MusicBrainz, next time you’re played on BBC radio the tracklisting will either point at an empty Artist Page or – worse still – may not point at anything at all.

 The good news is that MusicBrainz (a collaborative public domain project like Wikipedia) allows you to create and maintain your own artist profile on its database.